571 Petersburg Road

 Area 4: Fourth Friday each month

-All areas will receive once a month large item collection by appointment only.
+All areas will receive once a month large item collection on their designated Friday.

 - Items must be placed curbside by 6:00 a.m. on day of collection.